jexxa-projects/Jexxa/README.md

                 // Connect a REST adapter to same business object.
                 // It allows to access the public methods of the business object via RMI over REST .bind(RESTfulRPCAdapter.class).to(jexxaMain.getBoundedContext())

-                //Start Jexxa and establish all connections
+                //Start Jexxa and all bindings
                 .start()

                 //Wait until shutdown is called by one of the following options: